exercism/v3/languages/csharp/exercises/concept/dates/.meta/design.md

 This exercise's prerequisites Concepts are:

 - `numbers-basic`: comparing the hour against specific number values.
-- `strings-basic`: dates a parsed from and converted to strings.
+- `strings-basic`: dates are parsed from and converted to strings.

 ## Representer